bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 - [ ] Briefly centrifuge the tagmentation plate
 - [ ] Remove seal and transfer tagmentation plate to 384-well magnet
 - [ ] Capture beads (will take approximately 2 minutes)
-- [ ] Using 125 µL Integra, use the Pipet/mix program to transfer 9 µL from the tagmentation plate to the Size Selection 1 Plate and mix. *Settings: Asp volume: 9, Asp Speed: 1, Mix volume: 13, Mix speed: 5, Mix cycles: 10*
+- [ ] Using 125 µL Integra, use the **IPB LOAD** program to recapture the DNA on IPB Beads:
+	- [ ] Transfer 9 µL of superantant from the tagmentation plate to the Size Selection 1 plate and mix
+ 	- [ ] Incubate 5 min @ room temperature
+	- [ ] Capture beads on magnet (approximately 2 minutes)
+	- [ ] Aspirate 15.3 µL supernatant and discard
-- [ ] Discard tips
+	- [ ] Eject tips
 - [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **first** wash of the **first size selection**:
 	- [ ] Aspirate 30 µL from Ethanol Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate
+	- [ ] Dispense and mix 10x in Size Selection plate on magnet
 	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
 	- [ ] Capture beads on magnet (approximately 2 minutes)
 	- [ ] Aspirate 30 µL supernatant and discard
 	- [ ] Eject tips
 - [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **second** wash of the **first size selection**:
 	- [ ] Aspirate 30 µL from Ethanol Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate
+	- [ ] Dispense and mix 10x in Size Selection plate  on magnet
 	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
 	- [ ] Capture beads on magnet (approximately 2 minutes)
 	- [ ] Aspirate 30 µL supernatant and discard